 If you have included any media in your website content that starts automatically – promo videos or a relevant podcast, for example – add controls in the video.
 These controls – pause button, sound button, etc. – help people use the website without getting distracted or annoyed.
 Such media can also affect the functionality of the web.
 A popup ad that does not have a close button clearly placed can increase your site’s bounce rate.

 12. Transcripts and Captions

 If you want your media-rich website to start become more accessible for a wide range of audiences, start adding transcripts and captions to your media.
 Ideally, these helpful resources should accompany every audio and video file available on the site.
-But if that isn’t possible right now, do make sure that all necessary videos like introductions, tutorials, and discount promotions, etc. come with helpful captions.
+But if that isn’t possible right now, do make sure that all necessary videos like introductions, tutorials, pitch videos, and discount promotions, etc. come with helpful captions.

 Captions should also be available for pauses in the videos where an important but silent event takes place (e.g.: “Annie hides the knife behind her back”).